jiyeonmolloy/jiyeonmolloy.github.io/README.md

-# jiyeonmolloy.github.io
+# Welcome to Ji's Website!
-Ji's Website :)
+Ji's Website that is built using [Hugo](https://gohugo.io/)